 The developer’s academic and family background – Budeikin had completed courses in sound engineering and psychology for three years until he was expelled.
-His childhood didn’t seem to be quite worthwhile as he was bipolar and his mother and older brother hit him while he was growing up.
+His childhood didn’t seem quite worthwhile as he was bipolar, and his mother and older brother hit him while growing up.
 It was this hostile treatment that transformed him into a different person altogether.

 How Blue Whale Challenge Dare Game works

-The game derives its name from one of the first disturbing challenges of the game, where players are asked to draw a blue whale on a piece of paper, and then carve the same onto their body.
+The game derives its name from one of the first disturbing challenges, where players are asked to draw a blue whale on a piece of paper and then carve it onto their body.
 Other tasks include watching horror movies alone or harming oneself.

-The main target audience is impressionable teenagers contacted online through ‘The Blue Whale Challenge’ game.
-Once participated, the creators of the group do not allow participants to leave.
+The primary target audience is impressionable teenagers contacted online through ‘The Blue Whale Challenge game.
+Once participated, the group’s creators do not allow participants to leave.

-All players are given the deadline of 50 days to complete the 50 tasks.
-The game begins with fairly simple tasks like getting up early in the morning at 4:20, drawing a whale on paper, as mentioned earlier to the most horrific ones (suicide).
+All players have a deadline of 50 days to complete the 50 tasks.
+The game begins with simple tasks like getting up early in the morning at 4:20, drawing a whale on paper, as mentioned earlier, to the most horrific ones (suicide).
 It also marks the end of all 50 dares.

 The 50 days rules appear something like this:

-The game requires photographing or video graph every task, so as to furnish the proof of completion and authenticity.
+The game requires photographing or video graphing every task to furnish the proof of completion and authenticity.
 There are thousands of posts relating to the sick trend on Instagram.
 Rumors about Blue Whale Challenge Dare Game prevalence existed for quite some time, but it’s only now that the menace has witnessed an upward trend and has been escalated by manifolds.

 Several have died or killed themselves playing this game.
 The Indian youths were the latest targets of this deadly game.
 A class 9 student living in the Mumbai suburb recently committed suicide.
 The boy had allegedly discussed the game with his friends, who weren’t initially concerned about the game until he talked about suicide.
-He even expressed his desire of not coming to school anymore.
-The 14-year-old before committing suicide informed his friend, saying-
+He even expressed his desire not to come to school anymore.
+The 14-year-old, before committing suicide, informed his friend, saying-

 I am going to the building to jump.